cldellow/trumpslawyers/README.md

 Use Bluesky's mute feature if the notification spam is too much.

-Mute the word `trumpslawyers.bsky.social` to avoid seeing notifications.
+Mute the word `doj47.com` to avoid seeing notifications.

 # Posters: what if I don't want my content re-used by this bot?